 - it is a film study group; and,

 - behind the scenes, it is a research and writing group.

-Founded in 2010 as an exploratory effort, Movies on Chatham’s mission is to serve as a useful resource for those who wish to enjoy, experience, think about, and discuss motion pictures in a group setting.
+Our mission at Movies on Chatham is to serve as a useful resource for those who wish to enjoy, experience, think about, and discuss motion pictures in a group setting.

-Movies on Chatham manifests this commitment by writing articles that offer background and commentary to enhance the movie-watching experience .
-Further, we offer a web-based archive for our analytical and expository work—our anthology of film criticism.
+Movies on Chatham manifests this commitment by writing articles that offer background and commentary to enhance the movie-watching experience.
+Further, we maintain a web-based archive of our monthly issues—our anthology of film criticism.